ryanklee/LLM-Workflow-Director/docs/claude_integration.md

 By following these guidelines and best practices, we can effectively leverage the capabilities of Claude models within the LLM-Workflow Director, ensuring optimal performance and user experience.

-Remember: Always use the messages API for Claude interactions.
-The completions API is deprecated and should not be used under any circumstances.
+Remember: Always use the completion API for Claude interactions.
+The messages API is not officially supported for Claude 3 models and should not be used.